clinical-meteor/cookbook/cookbook/creating.a.plugin.md

 ## Creating a Plugin Quickstart

 #### Architecture
 - A Symptomatic Plugin is an Atmosphere package for the Meteor javascript framework, which conforms to a specific interface.

 - Atmosphere packages are javascript meta-packages, and may contain references to Node packages or the Node Package Manager (Npm).
 The nice thing about Atmosphere packages is that they abstract a lot of the technical details out of the way.
 Generally speaking, Atmosphere packages are more clinical and healthcare related, compared to Node packages.

+- The defecto gold-standard plugin for the Symptomatic platform is the [clinical:hl7-resource-patient](https://github.com/clinical-meteor/hl7-resource-patient) package.
+It contains the latest code, most functionality, and is kept under quality control.

 #### Symptomatic Plugin API